LibCity/Bigscity-LibCity-Docs/source/developer_guide/implemented_executors.md

 # Customize Executors

-Here, we present how to develop a new executor, and apply it to the `TrafficDL`.
+Here, we present how to develop a new executor, and apply it to the `LibTraffic`.

 We have developed a standard executor for the following tasks: